SURF Frequently Asked Questions (FAQ)

 An international student studying at Purdue does not need CPT authorization.
 All other international students will need authorization from their home university.

 No. SURF students will only be able to receive pay for completing the 11-week program.

-Yes (only for Purdue students).
+We do not recommend the students to take classes during SURF.
 This has to be discussed with the faculty mentor and this option is available only to Purdue students at the discretion of the faculty mentors.
 External students are not allowed to take summer classes while participating in the program.

 Yes.
 Since SURF is a 10-week program in a span of 11-week, students are eligible to take time off.
 However, this has to be discussed and approved by the faculty mentors and EURO ahead of time.
 Students are advised to discuss this with their faculty mentor before accepting the position (especially if long duration of time off is anticipated during the summer).

 Each summer, 150-200 students participate in the SURF program.

 SURF may offer research opportunities during the academic year, as well.
 If available, they will be posted on the SURF website.

 SURF 2023 will be most likely be in person given the current information.
 Please check back later for a final decision.